Nocross/AAIUIKit/README.md

 #UIKit
-Framework consisting of generic addition to Apple's CoreData Framework.
+Framework consisting of generic addition to Apple's UIKit Framework.

 ##Dependencies
 Part of AAIFrameworks repository